2001–02 Houston Rockets season

-Team captain Steve Francis averaged 21.6 points, 7.0 rebounds and 6.4 assists per game, but only played 57 games, and starting 56 of them due to recurring foot injuries and migraines, while Cuttino Mobley led the team in scoring averaging 21.7 points and 1.5 steals per game, and Kenny Thomas provided the team with 14.1 points and 7.2 rebounds per game.
+Team captain Steve Francis averaged 21.6 points, 7.0 rebounds and 6.4 assists per game, but only played 57 games due to recurring foot injuries and migraines, while Cuttino Mobley led the Rockets with 21.7 points and 1.5 steals per game, and with 149 three-point field goals, and Kenny Thomas provided the team with 14.1 points and 7.2 rebounds per game.
 In addition, Walt Williams contributed 9.4 points per game, while Griffin averaged 8.8 points, 5.7 rebounds and 1.8 blocks per game, and was named to the NBA All-Rookie Second Team.
-Meanwhile, Rice contributed 8.6 points per game, Moochie Norris provided with 8.1 points and 4.9 assists per game, and Kelvin Cato averaged 6.6 points, 7.0 rebounds and 1.3 blocks per game.
+Meanwhile, Rice contributed 8.6 points per game, Moochie Norris provided with 8.1 points and 4.9 assists per game, Kelvin Cato averaged 6.6 points, 7.0 rebounds and 1.3 blocks per game, and Willis averaged 6.1 points and 5.8 rebounds per game.

 During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Francis was selected for the 2002 NBA All-Star Game, as a member of the Western Conference All-Star team; it was his first ever All-Star appearance.
 In addition, Francis also participated in the NBA Slam Dunk Contest for the second time.
+The Rockets finished 28th in the NBA in home-game attendance, with an attendance of 481,227 at the Compaq Center during the regular season, which was the second-lowest in the league.

 Following the season, Williams signed as a free agent with the Dallas Mavericks, and Willis signed with the San Antonio Spurs.